Fawkner's Hotel: Second building

 Fawkner's second hotel during its subsequent use as the headquarters of the Melbourne Club, from State Library Victoria pictures collection.

 Fawkner purchased an allotment in November 1837 in a sale of Crown Land and this became the site for his second hotel.
 It too was called Fawkner’s Hotel and was a two-story building, made of brick.
 Fawkner moved into his new hotel, on the east side of Market Street, near the corner of Collins Street, in the second half of 1838.
 The official opening was on 2 July 1838 and on that evening, to mark the occasion, the building was illuminated and there were fireworks and gun-fire.
 The building featured "spacious parlours of great height," 20 beds and, being located higher up the hill from his old hotel, the upper rooms and balcony commanded views of the river, the shipping in Port Phillip Bay and of Williamstown.
 The kitchen was a separate building in the back yard.
 Accommodation cost two guineas per week Its greater prominence higher up the hillside meant it often appears in contemporary images of early Melbourne.

 Among the visitors who stayed at the hotel was Lady Jane Franklin, the wife of the former Governor of Tasmania, and her entourage, who arrived in April 1839.
 A deputation of more than sixty prominent settlers met in the largest room of the hotel to welcome her to Melbourne.
 She admired Fawkner's bookroom and library, as did another visitor to the hotel, explorer Edward John Eyre.
 The largest room in the hotel served as a chapel for religious services and as a meeting room for the formation of early commercial and community organisations.

 Fawkner's second hotel was only operated by him as such for eighteen months.
 But the building itself lasted for another century.
 It became the headquarters for The Melbourne Club in June 1846.
 It was later the Old Club House Hotel and, later still, the Shakespeare Hotel.
 It was known as the Union Club Hotel when it finally closed for demolition in 1936.

 Significance

 Fawkner's pub/hotel was the first public building in Melbourne It was the social centre of the fledgling community in its first few tentative years of existence.
 Primitive even by the standard of the time, Fawkner had little incentive to build anything better.
 He knew a civil administrator would soon arrive and one of his first duties would be to order an official survey of the Crown Land on which the settlement stood.
-Fawkner the other first settlers would then have to demolish any structures they owned and then build new permanent buildings on allotments determined by the official survey.
+Fawkner and the other first settlers would then have to demolish any structures they owned and then build new permanent buildings on allotments determined by the official survey.

 His second hotel building was a conventional two-story brick building, with an attic, that lasted, in various guises, for another century.